 The practice may disclose your protected health information to comply with workers compensation laws or similar programs.

 IV.
 Uses and Disclosures Permitted With An Opportunity to Object

-Subject to your objection, the practice may disclose your protected health information (1) to a family member or close personal friend if the disclosure is directly relevant to the persons involvement in your care or payment related to your care; or (2) when attempting to locate or notify family members or others involved in your care to inform them of your location, condition, or death.
+Subject to your objection, the practice may disclose your protected health information (1) to a family member or close personal friend if the disclosure is directly relevant to the persons involved in your care or payment related to your care; or (2) when attempting to locate or notify family members or others involved in your care to inform them of your location, condition, or death.
 The practice will inform you orally or in writing of such uses and disclosures of your protected health information as well as provide you with an opportunity to object in advance.
 Your agreement or objection to the uses and disclosures can be oral or in writing.
-If you do not object to these disclosures, the practice is able to infer from the circumstances that you do not object, or the practice determines, in its professional judgment, that it is in your best interests for the practice to disclose information that is directly relevant to the persons involvement with your care, then the practice may disclose your protected health information.
+If you do not object to these disclosures, the practice is able to infer from the circumstances that you do not object, or the practice determines, in its professional judgment, that it is in your best interests for the practice to disclose information that is directly relevant to the person involved with your care, then the practice may disclose your protected health information.
 If you are incapacitated or in an emergency situation, the practice may exercise its professional judgment to determine if the disclosure is in the best interests and, if such a determination is made, may only disclose information directly relevant to your health care.

 V. Uses and Disclosures Authorized by You

 Other than the circumstances described above, the practice will not disclose your health information unless you provide written authorization.
-You may revoke your authorization in writing at any time except to the extent that the practice have taken action in reliance upon the authorization.
+You may revoke your authorization in writing at any time except to the extent that the practice has taken action in reliance upon the authorization.

 VI.
 Your rights

 You have certain rights regarding your protected health information under HIPAA privacy regulations.
 These rights include: